fhiso/legacy-format/serialization.md

     LB  ::=  #xD #xA? | #xA

-{.note} *linebreak* is used to create payloads and serializations; but a more permissive production is used to parse serializations, as outlined in the section titled [Lines](#Line).
+{.note} *linebreak* is used to create payloads and serialisations; but a more permissive production is used to parse serialisations, as outlined in the section titled [Lines](#Line).

 In the event of a difference between the definitions of the `Char`, `RestrictedChar` and `S` productions given here and those in [[XML](//www.w3.org/TR/xml11/)], the definitions in the latest edition of XML 1.1 specification are definitive.